 15. Does your medical school curriculum address the environmental and health co-benefits of a plant-based diet?
 3 This topic was explored in depth by the core curriculum.
 2 This topic was briefly covered in the core curriculum.
 1 This topic was covered in elective coursework.
-0 This topic was not covered.
-Score explanation: This topic is not covered in the curriculum at present.
+O This topic was not covered.